-- 4.7 Persons issued registry identification cards shall be subject to the following: - 4.7.1 A patient cardholder must notify the Department of Health of any change in the patient cardholder's name, address, primary caregiver, or authorized purchaser; or if he or she ceases to have his or her debilitating medical condition, within ten (10) days of such change. - 4.7.2 If a patient cardholder has ceased to suffer from a debilitating medical condition, the card shall be deemed null and void and the person shall be liable for any other penalties that may apply to the person's non-medical use of marijuana. - 4.7.3 A registered primary caregiver cardholder or authorized purchaser cardholder shall notify the Department of Health of any change in his or her name or address within ten (10) days of such change. - 4.7.4 When a patient cardholder, primary caregiver cardholder or authorized purchaser cardholder notifies the Department of Health of any changes listed in § 4.7 of these Regulations, the Department of Health shall issue the patient cardholder, primary caregiver cardholder or authorized purchaser cardholder a new registry identification card within ten (10) days of receiving the updated information and a non-returnable, non-refundable fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for each new registration card to be issued. - 4.7.5 When a patient cardholder changes his or her primary caregiver or authorized purchaser, the Department of Health shall notify the primary caregiver cardholder or authorized purchaser cardholder within ten (10) days.
+- A. Persons issued registry identification cards shall be subject to the following: - 1.
+A patient cardholder must notify the Department of Health of any change in the patient cardholder's name, address, primary caregiver, or authorized purchaser; or if he or she ceases to have his or her debilitating medical condition, within ten (10) days of such change. - 2.
+If a patient cardholder has ceased to suffer from a debilitating medical condition, the card shall be deemed null and void and the person shall be liable for any other penalties that may apply to the person's non-medical use of marijuana. - 3.
+A registered primary caregiver cardholder or authorized purchaser cardholder shall notify the Department of Health of any change in his or her name or address within ten (10) days of such change. - 4.
+When a patient cardholder, primary caregiver cardholder or authorized purchaser cardholder notifies the Department of Health of any changes listed in § 3.3.6 of this Part, the Department of Health shall issue the patient cardholder, primary caregiver cardholder or authorized purchaser cardholder a new registry identification card within ten (10) days of receiving the updated information and a non-returnable, non-refundable fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health for each new registration card to be issued.

+- 5. When a patient cardholder changes his or her primary caregiver or authorized purchaser, the Department of Health shall notify the primary caregiver cardholder or authorized purchaser cardholder within ten (10) days.
 The primary caregiver cardholder's protections as provided in the Act as to that patient shall expire ten (10) days after notification by the Department of Health.
-If the primary caregiver cardholder is connected to no other patient cardholders in the program, he or she must return his or her registry identification card to the Department of Health. - 4.7.6 If a patient cardholder, caregiver cardholder or authorized purchaser card holder loses his or her registry identification card, he or she shall notify the Department of Health and submit a non-returnable, non-refundable fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health within ten (10) days of losing the card.
+If the primary caregiver cardholder is connected to no other patient cardholders in the program, he or she must return his or her registry identification card to the Department of Health. - 6.
+If a patient cardholder, caregiver cardholder or authorized purchaser card holder loses his or her registry identification card, he or she shall notify the Department of Health and submit a non-returnable, non-refundable fee as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health within ten (10) days of losing the card.
 Within five (5) days of receiving this notification, the Department of Health shall issue a new registry identification card with new random identification number.

-Patient Cardholder and Primary Caregiver Cardholder Marijuana Grow Location
+3.5.3 Patient Cardholder and Primary Caregiver Cardholder Marijuana Grow Location